MapSurferNET/MapSurfer.NET-Docs/faq.md

 A map can be published through a web map service using either [IIS](usermanual/webservices/running-webservice-using-iis75) or a [self-hosting console application](usermanual/webservices/self-hosting-webservice-nancy).
 For developers, we recommend to look at [this](https://github.com/MapSurferNET/MapSurfer.NET-Web) github repo.

+# Development #

+>%!INFO!% <strong id="CanEmbed">Can I embed the framework into my application?</strong>

+Yes, you can.
+See a [developer guide](devmanual/embedding-msn-in-custom-application.md) about embedding MapSurfer.NET into a custom application.

+>%!INFO!% <strong id="WhereCodeSamples">I want to develop an application using MapSurfer.NET, where can I find code samples?</strong>

+An official collection of code samples is available on [GitHub]. (https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples)